EbbyRaymundo/project-jal/README.md

 | | \[4\] Waste your life | \[4\] Pick up your phone |
 | | | \[5\] Give up your tech addiction |
 | | | \[6\] Check your phone again |

+The Inventory class stores the fullItemList that contains each Item object, and the playerItemList that contains the integer keys of the Items the player has acquired thus far.\
+The Events class stores the situationList that contains each Situation object, and each Situation has a prompt, the integer keys of the next Choices, and an optional integer key of the Item it grants (-1 if it gives no Item), and an optional String of the file name for its associated image.\
+The Decisions class stores the choiceList that contains each Choice object, and each Choice has its text, the integer key of the next Situation, and an optional integer key of its conditional Item (-1 if no required Item).

 ## Developing for Jal
 Jal's story flow is not hard-coded.
 You can create your own game with your own rules following the .slime format: